Jeyran (wife of Naser al-Din Shah): Appearance and skills

 Jeyran has been described as beautiful, straightforward and fascinated by hunting and horseback riding.
 She wore men's boots and clothes while riding, wrapped her veil around her head, and agilely rode horses.
 She had a chestnut horse, "Ahoo", which she rode with into the mountains and was interested in falconry, as she flied her royal falcon "Ghazal" after partridges.
 At these times a large group of archers, warriors and servants would be gathered around her, so that if anyone saw this scene they would think it was a royal hunting party.
-After she married Naser al-Din Shah, she was named "Jeyran" (meaning gazelle) by the Shah because of her big eyes.
+After she met Naser al-Din Shah, she was named "Jeyran" (meaning gazelle) by the Shah because of her big eyes.

 Jeyran's fascination with hunting and bold behavior, unlike the usual veiled harem women, attracted the shah's attention more and more.
 According to Abbas Amanat, "the Shah's attachment to Jeyran was the routine of ordinary love in the modern age and, conversely, the collective life of the harem was individual and private."

+Jeyran is the only known woman in Naser's harem that was allowed to join him and the royal Qaravols while hunting and camping.

 Legacy

-Naser al-Din Shah lived for thirty years after Jeyran's death and, according to many sources, did not forget her for the rest of his life.
+Naser al-Din Shah lived for thirty-eight years after Jeyran's death and, according to many sources, did not forget her for the rest of his life.
 According to Dost Ali Moayeri, the Shah never gave the title of Jeyran and did not allow anyone to live in her mansion.
 Sometimes he would go to his wife's former residence alone and spend some time thinking about the past and seeing Jeyran's relics.
-Naser al-Din Shah wanted to be buried next to Jeyran, and after his assassination in 1896, he was buried next to her.
+He wanted to be buried next to Jeyran, and after his assassination in 1898, he was buried next to her.

 In Iranian popular culture, Jeyran and Naser al-Din Shah were introduced as a symbol of love and are often compared to Khosrow and Shirin.
 The reason why Naser al-Din Shah took refuge in his harem for the rest of his life is also considered to be the result of Jeyran's death.
-Naser al-Din Shah wrote poems about Jeyran in which he praised her beauty and how painful her death was.
+Naser wrote poems about Jeyran in which he praised her beauty and how painful her death was.

+After her death, one of her maidens, Anis al-Dawla gradually rose to become the new mistress of Naser al-Din Shah.
+Many historians believe that she reminded the Shah of Jeyran.